kevgleeson78/Gesture-Based-UI-Project/README.md

 Now it will be an aspect I will look at in including to future applications if applicable.

-Any problems I had encountered (listed below) there were fixes available within the uinty forums.
+Any problems I had encountered (listed below) there were fixes available within the unity forums.
 #### Problems while developing
-During the devlopmetn of the application the following problems were discovered:
+During the development of the application the following problems were discovered:

-#### New vresion of Google VR unity library had no sterioscopic view within the unity editor only a single view.
+#### New version of Google VR unity library had no stereoscopic view within the unity editor only a single view.

 This caused problems while setting the layout of the UI elements within the users view.

-The view in unity was completly different than the actual view on the movbile device once built.
+The view in unity was completely different than the actual view on the mobile device once built.

 I had to build a new apk to the mobile device each time I added a new UI feature to ensure it was displaying properly.

-This turned out to be very time consuming as it could take up to five minutes to sucussfully build the app to my mobile device.
+This turned out to be very time consuming as it could take up to five minutes to successfully build the app to my mobile device.

-#### Resetting the center angle
+#### Resetting the centre angle
-Whe the fixed cenetre angle is reset once a yes or no head gesture os triggered the center point is a little off each time.
+When the fixed centre angle is reset once a yes or no head gesture is triggered the centre point is a little off each time.

 For example a yes gesture of up and down head movement:
-- The user moves head up past the treshold and yes gets set to true.
+- The user moves head up past the threshold and yes gets set to true.

-- The user moves head down past the treshold and down gets set to true.
+- The user moves head down past the threshold and down gets set to true.

-- At this point the center angle is reste based to the camera view but the user still has to move their head back up to looking  straight ahead.
+- At this point the centre angle is reset based to the camera view but the user still has to move their head back up to looking straight ahead.

-- The center angle is a little lower than when first run therefore a wider head movement downwards is neede to detect a downward movement.
+- The centre angle is a little lower than when first run therefore a wider head movement downwards is needed to detect a downward movement.

-- To attempt to fix this the retet method is called every 30 frames so that the center angle will be reset where ever the user is looking.
+- To attempt to fix this the reset method is called every 30 frames so that the centre angle will be reset where ever the user is looking.

 - This will work in most instances with a failure rate of 5%.

 #### Clipping plane of sprites

 - A problem I had with the game sprites of the cards and text UI elements being displayed properly.
-When I first built the applicatino to my mobile device there were no sprites visible.
+When I first built the application to my mobile device there were no sprites visible.
-After many hours i discovered that the clipping plane of the camera view needed to be set close to zero for objects to become into focus with the camera.
+After many hours I discovered that the clipping plane of the camera view needed to be set close to zero for objects to become into focus with the camera.

 By default this was set to 3 but needed to be 0.1 or lower for the objects to become visible.

 ### Further development
- For future development of the appliaction I would like to add:
+ For future development of the application I would like to add:
  - A currency functionality for betting on a hand.
  - The ability to split your hand into two hands if two cards match.
- - To simualte the casino environment of black jack I would add five decks of cards shuffled together
+ - To simulate the casino environment of black jack I would add five decks of cards shuffled together
- - The ability to have multiple palyers in the same game session
+ - The ability to have multiple players in the same game session
- - Add a more emersive 3D environment with a full room and table
+ - Add a more immersive 3D environment with a full room and table
- - Add Sound effects of people chatter and cards being shuffeled/ delt
+ - Add Sound effects of people chatter and cards being shuffled/ dealt

 ### Resources